 Let’s start with what I call SEO for files.

-Every time you create a new file, save an emailed file or download a file, include descriptive text, a.k.a. keywords in the filename.
+Every time you create a new file, save an email attachment or download a file, be sure to include descriptive text, a.k.a. keywords in the filename.

-Then, you will be able to search for files the same way you search on Google, Bing or YouTube — by typing in words that relate to what you’re trying to find.
+You will then be able to search for files the same way you search on Google, Bing or YouTube — by typing in words that relate to what you’re trying to find.

 Names for new files you create